rbino/ems-qart/README.md

 Unzip it then follow the instructions written in README.txt

 ## Mac OSX installation
-Go to the [latest release](https://github.com/rbino/ems-qart/releases/latest) and download the dmg for Mac
+Go to the [latest release](https://github.com/rbino/ems-qart/releases/latest) and download the dmg for Mac, open the dmg and drag ems-qart in your Applications folder

 ## Building on Linux
 Install the dependencies